 “Genius” is one of those words that have become devalued through overuse.
 However, when your work has included lighting design for some of the world’s highest profile events, and has received rave reviews, it’s almost certainly a deserved accolade.
 The events in question include such spectacles as the opening ceremony for the Rio Olympics; the Queen’s Diamond Jubilee in the UK; and London’s New Year’s Eve celebrations, which are broadcast worldwide.
-The Lighting Designer Durham Marenghi.
+The Lighting Designer in question is none other than Durham Marenghi.

-And, for a large part of the past three decades, Durham has also been responsible for the lighting design at what has been widely described as “the most popular classical music show in the UK”.
-Taking place twice every year at London’s iconic Royal Albert Hall, the Classical Spectacular son-et-lumière blends the best-loved classical music with state of the art technology to create an unparalleled occasion that includes extravagant lighting, laser displays and fireworks.
+For the larger part of the past three decades, Durham has also been responsible for the lighting design at what has been widely described as “the most popular classical music show in the UK.”
+Taking place twice every year at London’s iconic Royal Albert Hall, the Classical Spectacular son-et-lumière blends the best-loved classical music with state-of-the-art technology to create an unparalleled occasion that includes extravagant lighting, laser displays and fireworks.
 According to producer Raymond Gubbay, it changes the way you experience classical music forever.

-Durham’s extensive experience – he has designed a new truss architecture each season – with the show gives him a unique perspective on the value of CAST Software’s wysiwyg, a comprehensive software design suite that incorporates virtual real-time pre-visualisation of lighting, motion, and media content.
+Durham’s extensive experience with the show (he has designed a new truss architecture each season) gives him a unique perspective on the value of CAST Software’s wysiwyg, a comprehensive software design suite that incorporates virtual real-time pre-visualisation of lighting, motion, and media content.

 Particular challenge solved

-He highlights a particular challenge that afflicts many lighting designers when it comes to the preparation of a show – but the actual venue cannot be used.
+He highlights a particular challenge that afflicts many lighting designers when it comes to the preparation of a show: The actual venue cannot be used.

 “When we first started out with Classical Spectacular,” he says, “we used to need the client to rent a space in London just to pre-programme the show.
 Back then, that involved around 200 par cans.
 The show is cue-intensive – 500 lighting cues are presented during each show, which now uses over 100 intelligent moving lights – and took two weeks to create the repertoire for each new rig design.”